 Device trees for PHYTEC products consist of a board DTS file, a SOM dtsi and a carrier board dtsi.
 The SOM dtsi includes the processor dtsi and contains definitions for all devices that are located on the SOM, such as eMMC flash.
-Peripherals whose signals are routed through the SOM but whose hardware is located on the carrier board are defined in the carrier board dtsi, such as SD/MMC.
-All of the peripherals in these files are enabled or disabled in imx7-phyboard-rdk.dts.
+Peripherals whose signals are routed through the SOM but whose hardware is located on the carrier board dtsi, such as SD/MMC.
+All of the peripherals in these files are enabled or disabled in imx7d-phyboard-zeta.dts.